Mwanza,Tanzania +255 759 682 826 bluevictoriatz@gmail.com

 Group photo of Mr. Massaho and Officers from Ministry of Fisheries and Livestock

-As part of our holistic approach to conservation, we are empowering the youth from the clans to establish community conservation enterprises.
+As part of our holistic approach to conservation, we are empowering the youth from the clans to establish community conservation enterprises focused on dairy cattle farming.
 These enterprises provide alternative livelihood opportunities, reducing the pressure on fishing and promoting sustainable economic development within the community.
+By engaging in dairy farming, the community can benefit from a steady income while contributing to the conservation of aquatic ecosystems in the region.

 bluevictoriatz@gmail.com